apache/directory-studio/README.md

 2. Initialize target platform

     * Open the `eclipse-trgt-platform.target` file with the 'Target Editor'
-    * In the top right corner click 'Set as Target Platform'
+    * Wait for the target platform to initialize, this takes multiple minutes!

 3. Import the main plugins